actions/importer-labs/gitlab/1-configure.md

-# Configure credentials for Valet
+# Configure credentials for GitHub Actions Importer

-In this lab, you will use the `configure` CLI command to set the required credentials and information for Valet to use when working with GitLab and GitHub.
+In this lab, you will use the `configure` CLI command to set the required credentials and information for GitHub Actions Importer to use when working with GitLab and GitHub.

 You will need to complete all of the setup instructions [here](./readme.md#configure-your-codespace) prior to performing this lab.